-Midway Atoll's three small islands provide a virtually predator-free safe haven with essential breeding habitat for the world's largest albatross colony encircled by an aqua marine reef that hosts an amazing variety of life including green sea turtles, spinner dolphins, and endangered Hawaiian monk seals, along with an unprecedented rate of endemic fish.
+Midway Atoll's three small islands provide a virtually predator-free safe haven for the world's largest albatross colony encircled by a ring of coral reef that hosts an amazing variety of unique wildlife including green sea turtles, spinner dolphins, and endangered Hawaiian monk seals among an unprecedented rate of endemic fish.

-21 seabird species - nearly 3 million individual birds - nest on virtually every square foot of available habitat on Midway's three islands.
+Twenty bird species native to the Hawaiian archipelago - nearly 3.5 million individual birds - nest on virtually every square foot of available habitat on Midway's three islands.
+Winter visitors and an occasional rare bird seek refuge on Midway as a critical sustenance link during their ocean travels.

 Endangered Hawaiian monk seals that pup and rear their young on Midway's beaches and nearshore waters.
 A resident pod of nearly 250 spinner dolphins that spend each day within Midway's protected lagoon waters and typically exit the lagoon each evening to feed in deeper waters.